callstackincubator/rebolt-navigation/README.md

 # reroute

-> a fast, declarative microrouter for reason-react
+> a fast, declarative navigation for react native

 ## Getting started